 Selling too early is for the rookies.
 The warm audiences will get the same content.
 However, it will be mixed with more sales-oriented material.

-This is designed to help your school stay at the forefront of a family’s consideration list, and remain there throughout the entire decision-making process.
+This is designed to help your school stay at the forefront of a family’s consideration list and remain there throughout the decision-making process.

 Social media marketing has the power and potential to grow private schools in a major way.
 By embracing the role of trusted educators and thought leaders, private and independent schools can leverage social media platforms to provide valuable content, build relationships, and establish themselves as reliable sources of information.
-Becoming that source of information will build trust with their target audience which will lead to more enrollments and higher retention rates.
+Becoming that source of information will build trust with their target audience, leading to more enrollments and higher retention rates.

 Through strategic content creation, consistent platform management, and the creation of engaged communities, private schools can elevate their online presence, attract prospective parents and students, and ultimately thrive in a new way.

-If this was valuable to you be sure to let us know on our social media channels.
-We post more content like this on there throughout the week so follow there to get it in your feed.
+If this was valuable to you, please send me a message on LinkedIn.
+I post more content like this throughout the week, so follow there to get it in your feed.

-If you think you could use help with your marketing schedule a conversation with us.
-We’ll meet and discuss how we may be able to help you reach your goals.
+Schedule a conversation with us if you could use help with your marketing.
+We’ll meet and discuss how we can help you reach your goals.